UseToolSuite UseToolSuite

 }

-• Use details array for field-level validation errors.
+• Use the details array for field-level validation failures, so the UI can highlight the exact bad inputs.

 {